Cairo – the world’s first coffee capital

 ☕ Traditional Preparation

 If you order a coffee (قهوة) in Egypt or Syria, you have to say how much sugar you want, because the coffee is prepared here with sweetened water.
 One can easily order it sweet (arriha), medium sweet (mazboot) or very sweet (ziyada).
 Unsweetened coffee (sada) is only drunk on sad occasions like burials.
+The preparation is Turkish.
+Therefore very finely ground coffee powder, which is mixed with cardamom, is boiled together with sugared water in a coffee pot called kanaka.
+The coffee grounds go into the cup and settle on the bottom, so you can enjoy the coffee after a short waiting time after serving.

 Egyptian mocha from Alexandria